rosscullen/irishfibersettings/README.md

 # Irish ISP Fiber Settings (2025)
 Fiber (FTTH) settings for Internet Service Providers in Ireland<br/>
+The settings below eliminates the need to use the Router provided by your ISP and connect directly to your own network setup, in this case, a Ubiquiti Unifi setup.
+You can connect your UniFi router WAN port directlty to your ONT (typically Huawei in Ireland).
+This then connects to another box via fiber (known as anNetwork termination unit, or NTU).<br/>
 <br/>
-**Ubiquiti Unifi Configuration details**<br/>
-Note: Instructions based on UniFi Network 9 (2025)
+**Ubiquiti Unifi Configuration details**<br/> **Note**: Instructions based on UniFi Network 9 (2025)
 * Login to UniFi Network (default URL is https://unifi<br/>
 * Click "settings" icon and then click on "internet"<br/>
 * Click on "Primary (WAN1)"<br/>